Voting by mail: a Markov chain model for managing the security risks of election systems: Markov Chain Framework

 The mitigations layer in the DTMC model incorporates processes and actions designed to counteract both malicious and non-malicious threats.
 A mitigation is a recourse action available to counter any attacks to ballots in the VBM process.
 We build on previously published models of VBM mitigations to identify those that counteract attacks on the VBM process \cite{iise_cah}.

 The mitigation layer connects with both the process and attack layers.
-We model structural mitigations both the physical pathways (arcs) and the probabilities (transitions) of a ballot's progression.
-These require specific responsive measures from voters to negate the effects of attacks.
-The DTMC model consists of five structural mitigations \(M3, M4, M5, M6, M7\); Table \ref{tab:Mitigations List} details each mitigation.
-We derived these mitigations from prior work that condense countermeasures published by CISA into practical logic intertwined with the VBM process \cite{iise_cah,cisa2020_VBM_risk}.
-Table \ref{tab:Mitigations List} presents these mitigations, categorized according to their operational nature along with the controlling entity, election office or voter.
+We model structural mitigations in both the physical pathways (arcs) and the transitions of a ballot's progression.
+In the context of the analysis, these transition values may represent relative likelihoods or stress-test intensities rather than empirically derived probabilities, allowing us to evaluate potential risk exposure in the absence of historical data.
+Table \ref{tab:Mitigations List} details the five structural mitigation mitigations (\(M3, M4, M5, M6, M7\)) that require specific responsive measures from voters to negate the effects of attacks.
+These mitigations derive from prior work that condense countermeasures published by CISA into practical logic intertwined with the VBM process \cite{iise_cah,cisa2020_VBM_risk}, and the mitigation numbering starts at 3 to be consistent with the original labels in \cite{iise_cah}.
+Other mitigations exist \cite{Gregorio2024,iise_cah}, however, we focus on the core set of mitigations that are in use during the voting process.
+Table \ref{tab:Mitigations List} presents the mitigations categorized according to their operational nature along with the controlling entity, election office or voter.

 This framework necessitates a thorough understanding of the connections between terminal node attacks in the VBM process and the available mitigation strategies designed to counteract them.
 To facilitate this, we employ a framework that examines the impact of terminal node attacks on the VBM process and incorporates recourse actions available to counter these attacks.
 Table \ref{tab:MitigationCoverage} illustrates the relationship between attacks and mitigations.
 In this table, an ``O'' indicates that a mitigation strategy can counter the threat without impacting the ballot processing time.
 In contrast, a ``D'' signifies that while mitigation can counter the threat, it introduces a delay in the VBM process.
 For example, the scenario of a lost ballot ($X{13}$), a type of malicious attack, causes a delay resulting from the mitigation logic that includes the time required to notify the voter about their missing ballot followed by the time it takes for the voter to decide on an appropriate recourse action, such as M4 or M6.
 This scenario exemplifies how Table \ref{tab:MitigationCoverage} summarizes key linkages in the DTMC model introduced in the next section.
 Consistent with the attacks in Table \ref{tab:structural_attacks}, terminal attack nodes listed in bold are incorporated into the DTMC model and are included in the computational results.